-For all students the program begins with the orientation in Bonn, where the administrative office of EPA is located.
-After this students either remain in Bonn/Cologne or move to Berlin, depending on the internship to be followed.
+Germany is a beautiful and diverse country with significant internship opportunities across a number of fields.
+EPA provides students challenging professional experience along with the opportunity to improve their German language skills and experience German culture first-hand.
+For all students, the program begins with an orientation in Bonn, where the administrative office of EPA is located.
+Students then either remain in Bonn/Cologne or move to Berlin, depending on the internship they select.

 My life was forever changed, as the challenges I met showed me new directions for the future.

-— Jennifer McVey, St Mary's College of Maryland, Internship, Berlin
+— Jennifer McVey, St Mary's College of Maryland, Bundestag Internship, Berlin

-The EPA Internships in Europe program requires at least two years of college level German or the equivalent.
-Students take classes in German and are placed in professional work environments where they are required to work, speak, read, write and perform in the language.
+The EPA Internships in Europe programs in Germany require at least two years of college-level German or the equivalent.
+Students take classes in German and are placed in professional work environments where they are required to speak, read, and write in the language.

-The main orientation for all students will take place in Bonn during the first two weeks of the program.
-During this time students will be housed together in the orientation hotel in central Bonn.
-Orientation will include informational, cultural, and social activities to acquaint students with each other and with German life.
-All aspects of the program are covered in detail during orientation meetings.
+The main orientation for all students takes place in Bonn during the first two weeks of the program.
+During this time students are housed together in the orientation hotel in central Bonn.
+Orientation includes informational, cultural, and social activities to acquaint students with each other and with German life.
+All aspects of the program are covered in detail during these meetings.
 There is also a non-credit German course combined with the orientation.
-It is designed to help students become quickly effective in their internships and in their new environment.
-It has a very practical approach and gives a view of every day life in Germany.
-Also, the German Politics course, that all students take, starts in the first or second orientation week.
+The course has a practical approach and is designed to help students become effective quickly in their internships and in their new environment.
+In addition, the German Politics course, which all students take, begins during the first week of orientation.

-The EPA program in Germany is the only one where the classes are not held at a local university.
-This is because the calendar at the typical German university does not begin to match the semester system and for this reason participants cannot directly be enrolled at the local universities.
-However, all of the academics involved in teaching the EPA courses hold teaching or research posts at German universities or equivalent institutions.
+The program in Germany is the only one of EPA's programs where the classes are not held at a local university.
+Participants cannot be directly enrolled at the local universities due to the fact that the academic calendar at German universities does not match that of the American semester system.
+However, all of the professors teaching the EPA courses hold teaching or research posts at German universities or equivalent institutions

 Classes in Bonn/Cologne